NCERT Solutions for Class 9 Science Chapter 2 – CBSE Get Free PDF

 (b) Pure substance

-6) How would you confirm that a colorless liquid given to you is pure water?
+6. How would you confirm that a colourless liquid given to you is pure water?

-7) Which of the following materials fall into the category of pure substances?Ice, milk, iron, hydrochloric acid, calcium oxide, mercury, brick, wood, air.
+7. Which of the following materials fall into the category of “pure substance”?

 (e) Soda water

-9) Which of the following will show “Tyndall effect”?
+9. Which of the following will show the “Tyndall effect”?